Prenatal care: Prenatal Examinations

-In some countries, such as the UK, the symphysial fundal height (SFH) is measured as part of antenatal appointments from 25 weeks gestation.
-(The SFH is measured from the woman's pubic bone to the top of the uterus.)
-A review into this practice found only one piece of research so there is not enough evidence to say whether measuring the SFH helps to detect small or large babies.
+In some countries, such as the UK, the symphysial fundal height (SFH) is measured as part of antenatal appointments from 25 weeks of gestation.
+(The SFH is measured from the woman's pubic bone to the top of the uterus.
+A review into this practice found only one piece of research, so there is not enough evidence to say whether measuring the SFH helps to detect small or large babies.
 As measuring the SFH is not costly and is used in many places, the review recommends carrying on this practice.

 Growth charts are a way of detecting small babies by the measuring the SFH.
 There are two types of growth chart: